 Distribution of Dendrocalamus sinicus

 Giant Dragon Bamboo has a very narrow distribution, native to the Yunnan Province of southwest China, northern Thailand, and most of Laos.
 It is sometimes called Yunnan Bamboo.
-Westerners did not discover this species until the 1980s.
+This species did not come to the attention of Western botanists until the 1980s.
 But local inhabitants have been making use of this prized bamboo for centuries.

 Since its discovery, bamboo growers around the world have begun taking a great interest in this exceptional variety.
 Many collectors just want D. sinicus for the bragging rights, so they can say: “My bamboo is bigger than your bamboo.”
 Others just want to gaze up and revel in the stunning majesty of one of nature’s most magnificent productions.
 (Full disclosure: I’ve placed Laos at the top of my bucket list for exactly that reason.)